willworth/worthcoding/README.md

 I am hosting my site on [Amazon Web Services](https://aws.amazon.com/) as lots of companies use AWS for big projects and it's a useful tool to be able to use, but there are simpler options- notably Netlify, surge.sh and even github pages.
-If you are just getting started, I recommend Netlify.
+If you are just getting started, I recommend [Netlify](https://www.netlify.com/).

 Steps:

 1)Copy the code to your computer  (clone the github repo).
-[Here] (https://services.github.com/on-demand/resources/) are some git learning resources, in case you need them.
+[Here](https://services.github.com/on-demand/resources/) are some git learning resources, in case you need them.

-2) Open the folder/directory in your command prompt/terminal.
+2)Open the folder/directory in your command prompt/terminal.
 You know you are in the right place if you can see the package.json file.
 This is the recipe list for everything.

 ## Prerequisites!
 Requirements! ##
 Make sure you have a recent version of [Node](https://nodejs.org/en/) installed.

-Then run each of the following:
+Then run each of the following (in your command prompt/terminal, in the folder with the package.json file.):

 ```bash